 I've always had my own way of making grilled cheese.
 I don't know if it's the "right" way but it always works for me.
 First, you have to start with good ingredients.
-For this recipe I chose a roasted garlic sourdough bread and Irish cheddar cheese.
+For this recipe I chose a roasted garlic sourdough bread and Irish cheddar cheese but you can use classic sourdough bread and cheddar too.
 My next tip is to melt the butter before spreading it on the bread.
 This helps get an even coating of butter and doesn't compromise the integrity of the bread.

 I don't often use the phrase "too much cheese" but there is definitely a fine line between not enough and too much on a grilled cheese.
 Not enough, and you have a sad sandwich.
 Too much, and it's a gloppy mess.
 You want just enough to completely cover the inside of the sandwich with gooey, melty cheese with just a little bit that trickles down the sides and cooks into those addictive little crispy cheese bits on the outside of the sandwich.

 This is where I might get in trouble with the grilled cheese snobs - I start with a cold pan. *gasp* I find that starting with a cold pan allows the cheese to get nice and melted without over-toasting the bread.
 I also like to use a sheet pan about the same size as my griddle to squish the sandwiches down a bit, kind of like a panini press.
 You don't want to smash them too hard, just enough to make sure that melted butter gets in all the nooks and crannies of your bread to ensure toasted perfection.
 Once it's done, dip it in your freshly made tomato soup for a classic combo.
 Don't forget to snatch all the crispy cheese bits off the pan and save them for yourself.
 Enjoy!

 - 3 lb small vine-ripened tomatoes, cored and cut in half lengthwise